Today, I’m going to show you the ultimate Instagram strategy that resulted in:

 - Sometimes You Have to Cheat (Sort Of).

 I mean, sometimes, even your hardest efforts don’t seem to bring in enough followers and engagement on your account.
 If you’re feeling lucky, try sliding into the DM’s (Instagram lingo for “messaging”) of an Instagram “celebrity” by asking for a shoutout.
 A shoutout is a quick way to gain followers by having another account mention yours in their post.
-It’s not cheating really, it’s strategy.
+It’s not cheating, like buying active Instagram followers, really, it’s strategy.

 Once you have gained a sizable following on Instagram, you’ll find that other users may ask you (or even pay you) for shoutouts too.
 Some of the most successful accounts on Instagram today only got there by doing shoutouts for others and receiving shoutouts in return.